Advanced kidney cancer

 This page gives you an overview of the treatments for advanced kidney cancer.
 You can find information about

 - A quick guide to what's on this page

 Treatments for advanced kidney cancer

-Kidney cancer is called advanced if it has spread away from the kidney to another part of the body.
+Kidney cancer is called advanced if the cancer has spread away from the kidney to another part of the body.
 The area of cancer spread is called a secondary cancer or metastasis.

 If you have advanced kidney cancer, the aim of your treatment is to try to slow down the growth of the cancer.
 It can also reduce or relieve any symptoms you have.
 The best treatment for you will depend on how much the cancer has spread, where it has spread to, the treatment you have already had, and how fit and well you are.
 The most commonly used treatments are biological therapies.
 Some people can have surgery to remove the cancer but they need to be well enough to recover from the operation.

 Some biological therapy drugs can control the growth of advanced kidney cancer for months or sometimes years.
 The most commonly used types are sunitinib (Sutent) and sorafenib (Nexavar).

 If your cancer has come back in the area close to the kidney, your doctor may suggest surgery to remove your kidney (palliative nephrectomy).
 If the cancer has spread to another part of the body they may also suggest removing the secondary cancer.